-The vaccines use mRNA to instruct our cells to make a piece of the coronavirus’s hallmark spike protein in order to spark an immune system response.
+Both vaccines use mRNA to instruct our cells to make a piece of the coronavirus’s hallmark spike protein to spark an immune system response.
 Once the mRNA does that, our cells break it down and get rid of it.

 “Messenger RNA is something that’s made from DNA, but it’s not designed to integrate with our DNA, and it doesn’t permanently change our genome and who we are in any way,” Dr. Stappenbeck says.

-There’s another reason to consider getting the vaccine: It protects those around you.
+There’s another reason to get the vaccine: It protects others.
 Even if COVID-19 doesn’t make you very sick, you could pass it on to someone else who might be more severely affected.
 Widespread vaccination protects populations, including those who are most at risk and those who can’t be vaccinated.
-It will be important for ending the pandemic.

-The second is that these vaccines were developed and tested for their ability to prevent severe illness and death from COVID-19.
-It’s not clear whether they also protect against asymptomatic infection and spread.
+The second reason is that these vaccines were developed and tested for their ability to prevent severe illness and death from COVID-19 — but they may not protect against asymptomatic infection and spread.

-“I would love to say that we’re going to flip a switch and everything’s going to be back to normal, but it’s actually going to take a long time for us to be able to vaccinate an adequate number of people to where we’ll start to see the cases really dropping,” Dr. Stappenbeck explains.
+“I would love to say that we’re going to flip a switch and everything’s going to be back to normal, but it’s actually going to take a long time,” Dr. Stappenbeck says.

-In order to achieve what’s called herd immunity – the point at which the disease is no longer likely to spread – about 70% of the population will need to have been vaccinated or infected, he says.
-But the companies that make these vaccines can only make so many at a time.
-So the vaccines will be distributed in phases, with priority given to people with greatest need.
-They may not be widely available to the general public until several months into 2021.
+To achieve what’s called herd immunity – the point at which the disease is no longer likely to spread – about 85% of the population will need to have been vaccinated or infected, he says.
+But continued vaccine hesitancy, among other issues, has slowed our chances of reaching that point.

 If you have more questions about the vaccine, talk with your trusted healthcare provider or look to reliable sources like the Centers for Disease Control and Prevention or the World Health Organization.